 We humans have been banging drums ever since we lived in caves.
-But once in a while some new drummer is so amazing that we’re blown away.
-As this video shows, this guy just plays on simple plastic buckets, but makes incredible music (we wish we knew his name!).
-His right hand mostly plays speedy eighth notes, while his other hand plays all kinds of crazy rhythms on the other buckets.
-He even makes 2 sounds with the middle bucket by tilting it up and down with his foot.
+But once in a while a new drummer is so amazing that we’re in awe.
+As this video shows, this guy plays on plastic buckets, but makes incredible music.
+His right hand mostly plays speedy eighth notes, while his left hand plays all kinds of crazy rhythms.
 As he plays he makes faster and wilder beats, then twirls the sticks WHILE playing.
 If you do the math, the beats add up fast!

 Wee ones: What shape is the top of one of those buckets?

 Little kids: If 1 of the 5 buckets is right side up, how many are upside-down?
 Bonus: If the drummer hits drums 1, 2, 3, 4, 5 in that order, then starts over with 1 and keeps repeating, what drum does he hit on the 9th beat?

 Big kids: At 1 minute, he plays the 1st of every set of 8 beats on the edge of the big bucket, then the rest on the sidewalk, then the 9th beat up on the edge, then the 17th…if he kept doing that, what would be the next 3 beats on the edge?
 Bonus: At around 1:23 he twirls a stick for the first time.
 If he twirls it for 4 sets of 8 beats minus 2 beats, how long does he twirl it?